apache/trafficcontrol/blueprints/user.permissions.md

 eliminate the need for the `/deliveryservices/safe` API endpoint, which can be expressed instead as two separate Permissions: one that allows making changes to the "safe" Delivery Service fields and one that allows all others.

+### Configuration file-based Role definitions
+Another alternative would have been to hard-code user Permissions and possibly also available Roles into a configuration file for Traffic Ops, instead of exposing the Role creation and Permissions assignment via the Traffic Ops API and storing that in the database.
+That approach does pose a problem for automatic migration on upgrade, since it's beyond the scope of a database migration.
+The new mappings would need to be constructed from the old Roles in some way, either by hand or with some tool created and provided by ATC.
+The reverse situation, a downgrade, is more or less impossible to handle without manual intervention.

+From a security standpoint, it could be argued that an on-disk file defining Roles and Permissions provides fewer attack vectors through which a privilege escalation could be performed.

+From a performance standpoint, it would also require less data to be queried from the DB with every single request, because the Roles-to-Permissions mappings would be stored in memory.
+Given how many API endpoints currently exist, that could save quite a lot of data traversal, especially for administrative-type users which will have most (if not all) of the available Permissions.
+However, this runs the risk of database state drifting out-of-sync with the configured Roles; for example if a user has the "Foo" Role and then that Role is deleted from the configuration file which is then reloaded, how does the API handle this now non-existent Role?

+From a developer standpoint, that is less code to implement and maintain, allowing us to finish the project faster and require less maintenance.
+Although, some fairly substantial API changes are still entailed, and changes to the Roles and Permissions-related endpoints would still need to be made so that e.g.
+Traffic Portal can decide what functionality to offer a user.
+This is also only less work if a tool is not made to handle migration.

+Additionally, testing this implementation would prove difficult in an end-to-end manner, as the current end-to-end testing using the various Go Traffic Ops clients does not have access to the process memory of Traffic Ops itself, so either end-to-end testing of Roles and Permissions as an access control measure would need to be abandoned, or a new testing method and/or framework would need to be adopted.

+From an operator standpoint, if a user is requesting more Permission, using the API would be more convenient than say, making a change to an Ansible file template.
+However, users needing more Permission should be relatively rare, and editing an Ansible file template is pretty straightforward anyways.
+However, users needing _less_ Permissions is much more time-sensitive than needing _more_, and operators would need to perform configuration deployment - whatever that entails for their organization (possibly including restarting Traffic Ops although that's not necessarily required for loading changes to the specific Roles and Permissions configuration file) rather than using the user-friendly interface of Traffic Portal.